Nathan-Webb/BotBlock4J/README.md

 /*
  * We can use BlockAuth.Builder() to add sites to the HashMap of lists *
- * You can use addListAuthToken(String, String) or addListAuthToken(Site, String)
- * and add as many as you like.
+ * You can use addListAuthToken(String, String) and add as many as you like.
  *
  * Don't forget to call .build(); at the end to build the BlockAuth instance */
 BlockAuth auth = new BlockAuth.Builder()
     .addListAuthToken("botsfordiscord.com", "MyS3cr3tT0k3n")
-    .addListAuthToken(Site.LBOTS_ORG, "My0t3rS3cr3tT0k3n")
+    .addListAuthToken("lbots.org", "My0th3rS3cr3tT0k3n")
     .build();
 ```